bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 # Dao.Casino Crowdsale Contract Audit (Work In Progress)

 Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contract to be used in Dao.Casino's upcoming crowdsale.
-The [audit of Dao.Casino's original contracts](README-Original.md) found quite a few issues to do with trustlessness and the convoluted nature of the code.
+The [audit of Dao.Casino's original contracts](README-Original.md) found quite few issues to do with convoluted nature of the code, making it harder to verify the correctness of the algorithm.
+Note that no bugs were found in the original contract.
+There were also some conflicting functionality

 A [new crowdsale contract](contracts/DaoCasinoToken.sol) was proposed by Bok Consulting Pty Ltd and this contract will be used for Dao.Casino's crowdsale.
 This report is a self-audit of the new contracts.